axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

  <p>Co-owners can recognize anything as a contributions.
 These can range from a tangible benefit to the company (<em>e.g.</em>, <span class="_quotespan">&hellip; found us a place to store return merchandize for free.</span>) to something more intangible (<em>e.g.</em>, <span class="_quotespan">&hellip; took the time to talk to him and to help him get his mental health taken care of.</span> or even <span class="_quotespan">&hellip; it gave me a lot of joy when he did that.</span>)</p>
  <p><span class="_paradigm">RAD</span>s can factor anything through them.
 For example, if I have 10% of the <span class="_paradigm">RAD</span>s distributed and you have 20%, you get twice as much as I do of whatever is being filtered through the <span class="_paradigm">RAD</span>s this time (<em>e.g.</em>, earned dividends).</p>

-<h1>Expressed Alignment</h1>
+<h1>Explicit Alignment</h1>
- <p>Since you have co-owners, and no boss, you still to somehow align on what needs to get done, etc., and that is what the Expressed Alignment tool is about,</p>
+ <p>Since you have co-owners, and no boss, you still to somehow align on what needs to get done, etc., and that is what the Explicit Alignment tool is about,</p>
  <div class="_center">
   <img
    src="/assets/img/en-alignment.svg"
    width="70%"
    alt="">
  </div>
- <p>Co-owners should get together as soon as possible, or sooner, to figure out answers to the questions in the Expressed Alignment below.
+ <p>Co-owners should get together as soon as possible, or sooner, to figure out answers to the questions in the Explicit Alignment below.
 This is extremely key.</p>
  <div class="_center">
   <table class="_background">
    <tr>